Division 14 Zoom ID: 977 8172 0114

 Motions to Suppress

 At a hearing on a motion to suppress physical evidence, the burden of proof is allocated by operation of constitutional law: if the search and seizure resulting in the evidence was the product of a warrant, the burden of proof is on the movant; if the search and seizure were conducted in the absence of warrant, the burden of proof is on the prosecution.
 See United States v.
 Longmire, 761 F. 2d 411, 417 (7th Cir.
 1985); see also State v.
 Setzler, 667 So.
 2d 343, 345 (Fla.
 1st DCA 1995).
-But the burden of production (i.e., the burden of going forward) is allocated to the movant by operation of Fla.R.Crim.P.
-3.190(g)(3) (“If the court hears the motion on its merits, the defendant shall present evidence supporting the defendant’s position and the state may offer rebuttal evidence”) (emphasis added).
-Typically, one of the first witnesses the defense will call is the lead detective or police officer involved in the search and seizure.
+Until recent amendment of the Rules of Criminal Procedure, the burden of production (i.e., the burden of going forward) was allocated to the movant by operation of former Fla.R.Crim.P.
+3.190(g)(3) (“If the court hears the motion on its merits, the defendant shall present evidence supporting the defendant’s position and the state may offer rebuttal evidence”).
+Subsection (g)(3) as recently amended is silent as to the burden of going forward.
+Until clarification is provided by the appellate courts, the practice will remain the same in Judge Hirsch’s division: the defendant, as the movant, will go forward on the motion.Typically, one of the first witnesses the defense will call is the lead detective or police officer involved in the search and seizure.
 Although the defense calls the witness on direct examination, defense counsel may examine by leading questions as on cross.
 Fla.
 Stat.
 90.612(3) (leading permitted “[w]hen a party calls ... a witness identified with an adverse party”).

 Notices